Bachelor of Science (BS) in Electrical Engineering

 Dr. Nayef Abu-Ageel

-Dean of Academics and Chair of the Electrical Engineering Department
+Chair of the Engineering Department

 Dr. Abu-Ageel has over fifteen years of academic and industrial experience in research, teaching, and entrepreneurship.
 He holds a PhD in Electrical Engineering from Michigan State University.
 He joined Capitol Technology University in January 2016.
 Prior to this, Dr. Abu-Ageel served as an adjunct professor in the Department of Bioengineering and the Department of Electrical and Computer Engineering at George Mason University.
 The innovative teaching practices he introduced include integrating entrepreneurship into class material as well as involving engineering students with the local community.